 (7) Communicating and coordinating with foreign governments.

 For information on the content of this chapter, contact the Office of International Affairs.
-For more information about this Web site, contact Krista Bibb in the Division of Policy and Directives Management.
+For more information about this website, contact Krista Bibb in the Division of Policy, Performance, and Management Programs.